6 (New) Things Jigsaw Puzzles Can Teach Us About Life

 6. Trust Your Friends

 Puzzling can be solo or social and I’ve even heard of people turning puzzling into a drinking game!
-I always thought my puzzling hobby was a nerdy, lonesome activity but I’m constantly surprised at the amount of people who love them too.
+I always thought my puzzling hobby was a nerdy, lonesome activity but I’m constantly surprised at the number of people who love them too.
 Don’t be ashamed of what brings you joy.
 If you like it, there’s someone else out there that does too.
 You never know who will be interested unless you ask.
 Sometimes they’ll show up when you least expect it and help you accomplish the task at hand.

 Do you love jigsaw puzzles?
 Have any other ideas about what they can teach us about life?
 Comment below!